organizedanvrchy/SU-CIS-CSE/CIS663 - Biometrics/Week - 4/README.md

     - This hierarchical process ensures that the majority of non-face regions are filtered out quickly, leading to improved detection efficiency.

 ---

-## Conclusion
-Face recognition in biometrics involves several important steps, from detecting faces to recognizing identities.
-The Viola-Jones algorithm plays a key role in face detection by using Haar features, integral images, Adaboost, and cascading classifiers to efficiently identify faces.
-Despite the power of these techniques, challenges such as algorithmic bias and detection inaccuracies persist.
-Understanding the mechanisms behind these algorithms and their limitations is crucial for improving the fairness and performance of biometric systems.

----